Caellus/caellus.github.io/_posts/2020-08-27-WFC-Propagator-Constructor.md

 for j = 1, #wfc.tiles do
 ```

-Now we create a local "checkTile" variable to store the tile we're looking at to see if it can go above, and check if the color data of the bottom of that tile is the same as the color data of the top of our current tile
+Now we create a local "checkTile" variable to store the tile we're looking at, and check if the color data of the bottom of that tile is the same as the color data of the top of our current tile
 ```lua
 local checkTile = wfc.tiles[j]
 if checkTile.color.bottom == currentTile.color.top then